NUWiNS/Beam-Management-in-Operational-5G-mmWave/README.md

 > Total runtime: ~5 minutes
 > Output: figures in PDF format that are similar to what we used in the paper

+> 💡 **Note:** If you're not comfortable running third-party scripts directly on your system,
+> feel free to run this artifact inside a minimal container or virtual environment.
+> The artifact has no privileged access requirements, and uses only `numpy` and `matplotlib`.
 ---

 ## Expected Output